FatherTimeSDKP/FatherTimeSDKP/.github/README.md

 * **CLAIM FILED:** **14 CFR § 1245.202** served Feb 11, 2026 ($7M License).

 ---
-> **"They have the heartbeat of the solar system because they took it from this Hive."**
+> **"They have the heartbeat of the solar system because they took it from this mind."**
 ---

 http://sizedensitytimeprinciplestdprinciple.wordpress.com/